Image

 What were the specific outcomes and results of your efforts?

-Our annual diverse cultural calendar that highlights underrepresented cultural dates has been used by the Choose Compassion and broader marketing teams to curate content.
+Our annual diverse cultural calendar highlighting underrepresented cultural dates has been used by the Choose Compassion and broader marketing teams to curate content, support the business community, and foster a greater sense of belonging among employees and visitors.

 Example of MBE owned Choose Chicago business partner – Gallery Guichard.
 Photo credit: Abel Arciniega

-• Our cultural guide series, which features a deep dive into Black, Latinx, and Asian history and heritage in Chicago through the eyes of locals, has received almost 10,000 sessions since launching spring 2024.
+• Chicago Style cultural guide series, which features a deep dive into Black, Latinx, and Asian history and heritage in Chicago through the eyes of locals, has received almost 10,000 sessions since launching spring 2024.

-• Our accessibility content, aggregated in our Accessibility content hub and featuring first-hand perspectives of Chicagoans with disabilities, has reached over 14,000 sessions so far in 2024.
+• Accessibility content, aggregated in our Accessibility content hub and featuring first-hand perspectives of Chicagoans with disabilities, has reached over 14,000 sessions so far in 2024.
 This represents a 115% increase from the same period in 2023.

 Choose Chicago/Choose Chicago Foundation Key Outcomes:

-In 2023, Choose Chicago launched its 2023-2025 strategic plan, with a focus on EDI.
-Now in the second year of implementation, we've achieved key milestones such as formalizing a business diversity policy and establishing organization-wide and departmental diverse spending goals.
-We have also made notable progress in increasing workforce diversity and completed our first Annual EDI Scorecard, which tracks year-over-year progress in line with our strategic plan.
+In 2023, Choose Chicago launched its 2023-2025 strategic plan.
+We've achieved key milestones such as formalizing a business diversity policy, establishing organization-wide and departmental diverse spending goals and RFP templates.
+We also made progress in increasing workforce diversity and completion our Annual EDI Scorecard, which tracks year-over-year progress in line with our strategic plan.

 Engagement with the Community